Symptoms and Treatment of Cystic Fibrosis

 Infection Prevention

-The thick mucus caused by CF traps pathogens in the airway, causing frequent infections (CFF 2018).
+The thick mucus caused by CF traps pathogens in the airway, causing frequent infections (Cleveland Clinic 2024).

 For this reason, those with CF need to take measures to reduce the risk of infection such as: